'The Last Drop'

 Why not join us today if you care about great quality real ale and pubs?

-Ashford, Folkestone & Romney Marsh Branch of CAMRA has around 420 members and we normally hold meetings / socials every fortnight, these are always listed on the Diary Pages of this website and in What's Brewing, CAMRA's monthly national newspaper.
+Ashford, Folkestone & Romney Marsh Branch of CAMRA has around 420 members and we hold regular meetings and socials, these are always listed on the Diary Pages of this website and in What's Brewing, CAMRA's monthly national newspaper.

 Our Branch covers the largest area in Kent, stretching from the Sussex border to the west, Charing in the north, Folkestone in the east and Dungeness at the southern point.

-We currently know of around 170 outlets that sell Real Ale, so we are kept very busy, further details and a map showing all towns in our branch area with pubs are on our Pubs Database.
+We currently know of around 170 outlets that sell Real Ale, so we are kept very busy, further details can be found on WhatPub.

-If you come across any news that you think we should know about or updates to the database, please do not hesitate to Contact Us.
-You can also join our Yahoo Group, follow us on Twitter or find us on Facebook using the links in the left hand column.
+If you come across any news that you think we should know about or updates to WhatPub, please do not hesitate to Contact Us.
+You can also join our Yahoo Group, follow us on Twitter or find us on Facebook using the links at the top of the page.

 WhatPub provides details of over 35,700 pubs serving real ale, making it the definitive online pub guide for the real ale drinker.
 In addition, WhatPub provides full details for over 26,000 of those pubs, with details of real ales available, opening times, and description of the pub.
 Pubs featured on WhatPub have been independently added and updated by thousands of CAMRA volunteers and includes over 96% of Britain's real ale pubs.
 Enjoy!